JurrivhLeon/JurrivhLeon.github.io/_posts/2023-07-15-Fusion-ORL.md

 + **Counterfactual data** (though traditionally computed from a fully specified model or under specific empirical conditions) represents the rewards associated with actions under a particular (or “personalized”) instantiation of the unobserved confounders.

 ## $K$-Armed Bandits with Unobserved Confounders
+**Setting.** In standard multi-armed bandit problems, an agent is faced with $K\geq 2$ arms, each associated with an unknown independent distribution of rewards.
+In each round the agent chooses an arm to and receives a reward sampled from the corresponding distribution.
+The goal of the agent is to maximize the cumulative rewards over a series of rounds.